 Why study this course?

 This flexible course is perfect if you're seeking to expand your knowledge and skills.
 You'll increase your awareness and understanding of health promotion, public health and the ways individuals and groups experience them.
 You’ll also study the social determinants of health and their impact, and explore ways of working with people and communities to help them develop skills to improve their health.
-In the most recent (2015-16) Destinations of Leavers from Higher Education (DLHE) survey, 100% of graduates from this course were in work or further study within six months.

 With the increasing emphasis on health promotion, public health and the social determinants of health, this top-up degree has been designed for those who aspire to make a difference to people’s health and wellbeing in this fascinating and expanding field.

 We’ll develop your knowledge and skills to address key public health issues, including health inequalities, health enhancing strategies and community engagement.

 The course is delivered through a mix of classroom and distance learning.
 The teaching materials will be mapped and developed in line with the Public Health Skills and Knowledge Framework (2013) to address market needs and enhance your employability.